YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 If you don’t see an answer to your question, please email us.

-A triathlon is an endurance event that typically involves three disciplines: swimming, biking and running.
+Triathlon is an endurance sport that typically involves three disciplines: swimming, biking and running.
 There is usually a central transition area where you keep your bike and gear, and can switch between the sports.
 The swim-to-bike transition is often called T1 and the bike-to-run T2.
 Your total time, including the transitions, determines your finish place.

 How does the triathlon work?